 Sign up below to be added to our mailing list for the latest news updates, access to exclusive contests, and more!

-The Wailers, formed in Kingston, Jamaica in 1963, were a vocal group consisting of Junior Braithwaite, Beverly Kelso, Bunny Livingston, Bob Marley, Peter McIntosh, and Cherry Smith; they were variously called the Teenagers, the Wailing Rudeboys, the Wailing Wailers, and finally the Wailers.
+Formed in Kingston, Jamaica, in 1963, the Wailers were a vocal group consisting of Junior Braithwaite, Beverly Kelso, Bunny Livingston, Bob Marley, Peter McIntosh, and Cherry Smith; they were variously called the Teenagers, the Wailing Rudeboys, the Wailing Wailers, and finally the Wailers.
 Braithwaite, Kelso, and Smith had departed by 1966, leaving the trio of Livingston, Marley, and McIntosh.
 By the early '70s, they had begun playing musical instruments and added a rhythm section consisting of brothers Aston "Family Man" Barrett (bass) and Carlton "Carly" Barrett (drums).
 After recording extensively in Jamaica, this unit was signed to Great Britain's Island Records, which issued their label debut, Catch a Fire, in April 1973, followed by Burnin' in November.
 These albums attracted critical attention but didn't initially chart.

 Bob Marley & the Wailers reached their commercial apex in the U.S. with the April 1976 release of their next studio album, Rastaman Vibration, which hit the Top Ten; "Roots, Rock, Reggae" became a minor pop chart entry and a Top 40 R&B hit.
 At this point, the group consisted of Marley, the Barretts, the I-Threes, keyboard player Tyrone Downie, percussionist Alvin "Seeco" Patterson, rhythm guitarist Earl "Chinna" Smith, and lead guitarist Donald Kinsey.
 Exodus, released in May 1977, found Marley & the Wailers taking a slightly more uptempo (and disco-influenced) direction; it produced three Top 40 chart hits in the U.K. ("Exodus," "Waiting in Vain," and the Top Ten "Jamming," backed by the non-LP "Punky Reggae Party"), and became their first Top Ten album in Great Britain.
 In the U.S., it sold about as well as Rastaman Vibration, but the band began meeting resistance from category-conscious radio programmers who couldn't figure out whether to slot it as rock or R&B. "Exodus" became a Top 20 R&B hit and "Waiting in Vain" made the R&B Top 40, but neither single charted pop.
 Once again, Marley had tinkered with the band's personnel, which for Exodus consisted of himself, the Barretts, the I-Threes, Downie, Patterson, and lead guitarist Junior Marvin.

 Kaya, the fourth studio album by Bob Marley & the Wailers, appeared in March 1978.
-In the U.K., it was the band's biggest success yet, reaching the Top Five, and powered by the advance single "Is This Love," which was a Top Ten hit, and by the follow-up single, "Satisfy My Soul," which reached the Top 40.
+In the U.K., it was the band's biggest success yet, reaching the Top Five; it was powered by the advance single "Is This Love," which was a Top Ten hit, and by the follow-up single "Satisfy My Soul," which reached the Top 40.
 But the story was far different in the U.S., where the album struggled.
-Black radio seemed to have decided that the band didn't fit formats dominated by disco, while pop radio was increasingly attracted to new wave sounds and treated reggae as a fad that had passed.
+Black radio seemed to have decided that the group didn't fit formats dominated by disco, while pop radio was increasingly attracted to new wave sounds and treated reggae as a fad that had passed.
 The double-live album Babylon by Bus, released in November and marking the return of Al Anderson and the addition of keyboard player Earl "Wire" Lindo, was a modest seller, again doing better in England than in America.

 In the years following Marley's death, subgroups stemmed out of the Wailers' various former members.
 Barrett assembled the Wailers Band in 1989, continuing to play with various lineups for decades to come.
-In addition to frequent touring, the Wailers Band released albums like 1991's Majestic Warriors and 2020's One World.
+In addition to frequent touring, that band released albums like 1991's Majestic Warriors and 2020's One World.
 In 2008, Junior Marvin and Al Anderson splintered from the Wailers Band to form the Original Wailers.
-This offshoot released debut EP Miracle in 2012, which was nominated for Best Reggae Album at that year's Grammy Awards. ~ William Ruhlmann
+This offshoot released the debut EP Miracle in 2012, which was nominated for Best Reggae Album at that year's Grammy Awards.
+Keyboard player Tyrone Downie died on November 5, 2022, at the age of 66. ~ William Ruhlmann

 Sponsored by the Casino at Dania Beach